Apple Spice Cake with Caramel Glaze is full of fall flavor. With fresh apples, warm spices, and a gooey caramel glaze, this is one irresistible cake!

 - Use a light-colored metal Bundt pan.
 Dark pans tend to over-bake the edges while leaving the inside under-baked.
 Metal pans conduct heat in a reliable way that works best in most baking recipes.

 - Grease the pan generously.
-I have the best success with a cooking spray with flour.
+I have the best success with a cooking spray with flour, like Baker’s Joy or Pam for Baking.

 - Don’t over-mix the batter.
-Too much mixing can lead to a tough, dry cake.
+Too much mixing can lead to a tough cake.

 - Give the sauce your undivided attention.
 It can quickly go from perfect to over-cooked.
 Let go of your need to multitask, and concentrate on making that sauce!